AOSC Committees

 Charge:

-• Device strategies to advance uniformity in exam protocol and difficulty
+• Ensure Consistency: Devise strategies to promote uniformity in exam protocol, expectations, and difficulty across committees.

 Graduate Committee: Graduate Director, Admissions Chair, AOSC Chair; T. Hendershot